Remembering Drive-In Theaters

 An article in the Sunday New York Times brought back long-forgotten memories of a truly American institution: the drive-in theater.
 While I haven’t been to one since I was a teen, they were a part of my formative years’ experiences.

-When I was 10, living on the base at Guantanamo Bay, Cuba, cars were a luxury but we still had outdoor theaters passing as our version of a drive-in theater.
-While no passion pit like most American drive-ins of the day, our movie theaters on the base consisted of outdoor screens faced by rows of wooden benches, with nary a place where two amorous teens could do what all teens for ages have done and probably still do when they go to movies.
-Even though the movies were fairly old by the time they reached us in the middle of the Caribbean Sea, they were welcomed diversions.
+When I was 10, living on the base at Guantanamo Bay, Cuba, cars were a luxury, but we still had outdoor theaters passing as our version of a drive-in theater.
+While no passion pit like most American drive-ins of the day, our movie theaters on the base were outdoor screens faced by rows of wooden benches, with nary a place where two amorous teens could do what all teens for ages have done and probably still do when they go to movies.
+Even though the movies were fairly old by the time they reached us in the middle of the Caribbean Sea, we welcomed the diversions.

 Fortunately, not all my drive-in memories are of failed date-affections.
 I remember me and friends running around tapping on steamed car windows, occasionally resulting in a not-too-pleased male occupant who didn’t see the humor in our game.
 Drive-in food was always a highlight and horribly unhealthy (translation: tasted good), but back then eating out was rare and fast food nonexistent.
 I realize I’m dating myself a bit with all of this, and some readers may have no memories of the drive-in experience.
 Like most American originals, the telling falls short of the drive-in experience, but that’s all we can hand down.
 And in a decade as property values and demands for land increase, the drive-in theater may be yet one more institution fading completely from the American experience.